code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/resources/videos.md

 <div style="float:left; padding:20px; width:49%">

-App Lab is a web-based environment for students to make simple apps.
-Simply use "design mode" to design your app, write code for you app with blocks or in JavaScript, then send the app to your phone in seconds.
+App Lab is a JavaScript programming environment for students to make simple apps that live on the web.
+Use this standalone tool in your classroom to supplement any CS course.
+It's easy: simply drag and drop to design your app, write code for your app with JavaScript blocks or with text, then send the app to your phone in seconds.

 <br>
 <br>